HoudiniGraphql/houdini/CONTRIBUTING.md

 }
 ```

-... and then uses a fragment in the mutations to update the list:
+... and then uses a fragment in the mutation to update the list:

 ```graphql
 mutation AddUserMutation {